This summer, Collective presents three new, distinct artist commissions across the City Observatory site and online.

 Using the City Observatory site as a springboard, Collective’s programme considers the hidden histories and untold stories relating to our site and wider cultural history.
 Bringing together new work by Annette Krauss, Ruth Ewan, and Satellites participant Camara Taylor, our summer programme of solo exhibitions and related events reframes and questions complex figures, movements and systems whose legacies are woven into our collective cultural memory.
 All three projects have been developed with the artists, in some cases over a number of years, to explore how the legacies of the past can be reconsidered and re-presented to help us re-imagine the present and future.

-In dialogue with a host of interlocutors, A Matter of Precedents explores understandings of the site's status and designation as a ‘common good asset’.
-This is a form of collective property, unique to Scotland comprising buildings, parks, structures, objects, and monuments gifted to the people of a specific area, in this case Edinburgh.
-Categorised as ‘common good’, these items are today managed by local councils and its partners for the good of the people.
-Annette was struck by the specificity and lack of visibility of the Scottish commons, instigating with Collective a process to explore the (imaginative) potential of the common good as a particular legal, historically philanthropic, and early capitalist anomaly.
+A Matter of Precedents examines the City Observatory’s status and designation as a ‘common good asset’ and has been developed in dialogue with a number of people involved in Collective’s redevelopment of the site, alongside artists and cultural thinkers.
+The ‘common good’ is a form of collective property, unique to Scotland, comprising buildings, land, structures, and monuments gifted to the people of a specific area.
+Categorised as ‘common good’, these items are today managed by local councils and their partners for the good of the people.

 In the face of the increasing pressures of commercialisation and privatisation of public space in our cities, A Matter of Precedents seeks to understand the obligations, responsibilities, and restrictions around the use of common good items as opportunities for public agency.

-A research resource presented in Collective’s library from 1 June and launching online in August, offers a fledgling framework from which to examine a legacy of research on the common good in Scotland and imagine future uses for other items.
-So far, this centres on a map of Edinburgh's Common Good sites, based on the 2018/19 and 2020/21 Edinburgh City Council Common Good Registers; and interviews with those involved in Collective’s particular activation of the common good, and with artists and cultural thinkers who have encountered issues surrounding the common good in their own work and communities.
-These accounts demystify and make visible some of the legal mechanisms and institutional processes around publicly owned assets.
+The resource includes a map of the common good sites in Edinburgh, based on the 2018/19 and 2020/21 Edinburgh City Council Common Good Registers; and interviews with those involved in Collective’s particular activation of the common good, alongside artists and cultural thinkers who have encountered issues surrounding the common good in their own communities and work.

 The artist will present two in-person walks to gather around and discuss other common good sites in the city.
 We will walk and talk along two routes in central Edinburgh taking in a variety of sites, objects and spaces held in the common good, exploring and imagining forms of custodianship, maintenance, and community use of these sites.